siodb/siodb/docs/dev/designs/RestServer.md

 ## Workflows

-### GET
+### GET, DELETE Requests

 1. A client sends a query to the server, for example:
 `curl -H "Authorization: Basic xxxx" https://siodb-srv:50443/request-path`
-2. REST server receives the request headers and queries the IOMgr with `ValidateUserTokenRequest` to see if the token is valid.
-    - If valid: continues to the step 3
-    - If invalid: returns HTTP status `401 Unauthorized`
-3. REST server receives the request body.
-4. REST server converts the request into a `DatabaseEngineRestRequest`.
+2. REST Server converts the request into message `DatabaseEngineRestRequest`.
-5. REST server sends the command to the IOMgr.
+3. REST Server sends message `DatabaseEngineRestRequest` to the IOMgr.
-6. IOMgr receives the `DatabaseEngineRestRequest`, re-evaluates token, processes the JSON and sends the `DatabaseEngineResponse` and, if applicable, json data after it.
+4. IOMgr receives the message `DatabaseEngineRestRequest`, evaluates user name and token, processes request and sends message `DatabaseEngineResponse` and, if applicable, json data after it in IOMgr chunked format.
+5. REST server receives message `DatabaseEngineResponse` from IOMgr.
+6. If `DatabaseEngineResponse` contains error messages, REST Server generates JSON with error status and sends only it.
+7. Otherwise:
-7. REST server converts `DatabaseEngineResponse` to JSON and sends the HTTP 1.1 header `Transfer-Encoding: chunked` and part of the JSON response.
+   - REST Server sends HTTP 1.1 header `Transfer-Encoding: chunked`.
-8. REST server receives JSON and forwards it to the client in the HTTP 1.1 chunks, chunked per N bytes.
+   - REST Server receives JSON from IOMgr in the chunked format and forwards it to the client in the HTTP 1.1 chunks, chunked per N bytes.
-9. Finally REST server sends zero-length chunk to indicate end of data.
+   - Finally REST Server sends zero-length chunk to indicate end of data.

 NOTE: All values from IOMgr would be converted into UTF-8 JSON.

-### POST, PATCH, DELETE
+### POST, PATCH Requests

 1. A client sends a query to the server:
 `curl -H "Authorization: Basic xxxx" https://siodb-srv:50443/<path>`
-2. REST server receives the request headers and queries the IOMgr with `ValidateUserTokenRequest` to see if the token is valid.
+2. REST Server receives the request headers, creates and sends message `DatabaseEngineRestRequest` to IOMgr.
-    - If valid: it goes to step 3
-    - If not valid, it return the message `Status::CODE_401, "Unauthorized"`
-3. REST server receives the request.
+3. IOMgr receives the `DatabaseEngineRestRequest`, evaluates user name and token, and sends the `DatabaseEngineResponse`.
-4. REST server converts the request into a `DatabaseEngineRestRequest`.
+4. REST server receives `DatabaseEngineResponse`.
-5. REST server sends the command to the IOMgr.
+5. If `DatabaseEngineResponse` contains error messages, REST Server:
+   - Receives and skips request body
+   - Generates JSON with error status (i.e. `Status::CODE_401, "Unauthorized"`) and sends only it.
+6. REST Server receives request body if applicable and forwards it to the IOMgr in the IOMgr chunked format.
-6. IOMgr receives the request, re-evaluates token, processes the JSON and send the `DatabaseEngineResponse` and, if applicable, JSON data after it.
+7. IOMgr receives JSON data and parses it.
-7. REST server writes into a JSON the response converted from `DatabaseEngineResponse`.
-8. REST server sends the JSON response to the client along with JSON data from iomgr.
+8. If JSON contains errors, IOMgr creates message `DatabaseEngineResponse` with errors and sends it back.
+9. IOMgr processes JSON, performs operations and forms reponse payload.
+10. IOMgr creates message `DatabaseEngineResponse` and sends it back.
+11. REST Server receives message `DatabaseEngineResponse`.
+12. If `DatabaseEngineResponse` contains error messages, REST Server forms JSON with appropriate status and sends only it.
+13. Otherwise:
+    - REST Server sends HTTP 1.1 header `Transfer-Encoding: chunked`.
+    - REST Server receives JSON from IOMgr in the chunked format and forwards it to the client in the HTTP 1.1 chunks, chunked per N bytes.
+    - Finally REST Server sends zero-length chunk to indicate end of data.

+## IOMgr Chunked Format

+IOMgr chunked format consists of following elements:

+1. Chunk length: `varuint64` number.
+2. Chunk content.
+3. (1) and (2) are repeated as needed.
+4. Zero byte as chunk length - indicates end of chunked data.

 ## Configuration Parameters